 Please find all related articles below.

-MEP Christian Buşoi (EPP, RO) has the pleasure to invite you to the "Launch of a Research Roadmap for Liver Disease (HEPAMAP) - Case study for chronic diseases & research."
-An European Parliament seminar organised in collaboration with the European Association for the Study of the Liver (EASL).
+MEP Christian Buşoi (EPP, RO) has the pleasure to invite you to the ‘Launch of a Research Roadmap for Liver Disease (HEPAMAP) - Case study for chronic diseases & research’, A European Parliament seminar organised in collaboration with the European Association for the Study of the Liver (EASL).

-Launch of a Research Roadmap for Liver Disease (HEPAMAP) - Draft agenda (...)
+Launch of a Research Roadmap for Liver Disease (HEPAMAP) - (...)